Falastin: Influence

+Correspondence with Albert Einstein

+On 19 October 1929, the English version of Falastin published an article titled "Relativity and Propaganda", which was brought to the attention of Albert Einstein, who engaged in a series of correspondences with the newspaper.
+His first letter, written in German and dating to 28 January 1930, urged cooperation between Arabs and Jews.
+The newspaper's editor responded to him that Einstein "was taking a heavy draft on our credulity when he asks us to take his ideal as that of the Zionist in Palestine.
+While believing in his peaceful intentions and his beautiful ideal, we can not judge the Zionist by Dr. Einstein".
+Einstein responded with a proposal in his letter dated 15 March 1930, to establish a committee of eight Arabs and Jews - a jurist, a physician, a trade unionist and a cleric from either side - that would meet on a weekly basis to sort out differences between Arabs and Jews.

 Falastin's Centennial

 "Falastin's Centennial" was a conference that took place in Amman, Jordan, in 2011.
 Twenty-four local, regional and international researchers and academicians examined Falastin's contribution to the 20th-century Middle East at the two-day conference, which was organised by the Columbia University Middle East Research Centre.
-The conference highlighted the Jordanian cultural connection to Palestine through various articles that featured Jordanian cities and news.
-The newspaper's founder Issa El-Issa was a close friend of the Hashemite family, Falastin covered the news of the Hashemites from Sharif Hussein to his sons King Faisal I and King Abdullah I and his grandson King Talal.
-The paper captured King Abdullah's relations with the leaders and people of Palestine, documenting every trip he made to a Palestinian town and every stand he took in support of Palestine and against Zionism.
+The conference highlighted the Jordanian cultural connection to Palestine through various articles published that featured Jordanian cities and news.
+As the newspaper's founder Issa El-Issa was a confidant and friend of the Hashemite family, the newspaper covered the news of the Hashemites from Sharif Hussein to his sons King Faisal I and King Abdullah I and his grandson King Talal.
+The paper thus captured King Abdullah's relations with the people of Palestine, documenting every trip he made to a Palestinian town and every stand he took in his support against Zionism.
 Correspondents of the newspaper in Jordan even interviewed the King in Raghadan Palace.